su-ntu-ctp/5m-data-1.1-intro-data-science/guides/install_wsl.md

 >You may also try to uncheck the components first, do a system reboot, then checked them again and do a final system reboot.

+- Some learner also encounter issues with the BIOS where you need to enabled them.
+In that case you need to check how to enable BIOS for your particular laptop.

+- Please also visit [this official troubleshooting page](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting) to check for commonly encountered issues.

 - Alternatively, we can also user system component repair by going to `Settings` -> `Apps` -> `Installed Apps`, scroll down to related settings and select  `System Components`.
 Next, look for `Windows Subsystem for Linux` and click `Advanced options`.
 You can choose to `repair` or `reset` WSL.

 ![assets/wsl/component_repair.png](../assets/wsl/component_repair.png)